Amazon: marketplace guide

 If you know the exact value of a carrier name, there are two options:

-- Do not set up any carrier mapping, and directly add that as a carrier method on your shipments – so your original shipment already has the correct carrier method.
+- Do not set up any carrier mapping, and directly add that as a carrier method to your shipments – so your original shipment already has the correct carrier method.
 In this case, ChannelEngine automatically exports it as a carrier name to Amazon.

 - Select Other as a carrier method in the dropdown menu (1, in the image below).
 Once selected, an additional field appears below it and you can fill out the desired carrier name (2, in the image below).